Kulltero/Rust.Community/docs/components/UnityEngine.UI.ScrollView.md

 if the setting `Unrestricted` is used, the ScrollView will continue to let the user scroll past the bounds of the content. this is often unwanted behaviour as its easy to loose the content if a user scrolls too far or flicks too hard.

-if the setting `Clamped` is used, the ScrollView will hard stop at the edge of its content
+if the setting `Clamped` is used, the ScrollView will hard stop at the edge of its content. it will not allow the user to scroll past the edge of the content.

+if the setting `Elastic` is used, the ScrollView will let the user scroll past the edge of the content, but will 'bounce' back to the edge based on the elasticity setting.

 **< [Previous Component](/docs/components/UnityEngine.UI.Outline.md)** | **[Back to Components](/docs/components/README.md)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzMTYwOTE5MSw2Nzg0NDUwNzYsLTEyOT
+eyJoaXN0b3J5IjpbLTQ4NTMzODQ5Miw2Nzg0NDUwNzYsLTEyOT
 kzNzQ5MzksNDQwNzU2MDA0LC02MjA4NzIyNzcsLTc3MTk2NTg2
 MiwtOTA4NjIwMzIzLDEzNDAxNzM1NzEsMjkxMzk3NDg1LDQ4MT
 gxNDQ1OSwtMTM0OTg3NDgzNSwxMTc5ODI4MjMyLDE1MTYwNjY3